mcgarrah/mcgarrah.github.io/_posts/2024-07-23-proxmox-8-dell-wyse-3040.md

 mcgarrah@pve1:~$ exit
 ```

 Here are some tools I just install everywhere because they are useful.
-You can add them or now.
+You can add them or not.

 ``` shell
 mcgarrah@pve1:~$ sudo apt install vim curl tmux -y